 - a.
 Tear along the perforation to remove one suppository blister from a blister strip. - b.
-Remove the suppository from the blister before insertion.
-This is done by pushing the suppository through the printed foil. - c.
-Insertion may be made easier if you moisten the suppository with water first. - d.
-Insert the suppository gently and fully into the back passage.
-It may help to lie down on one side and raise the other knee. - e.
-Remain still for a few minutes after insertion to help keep the suppository in place.
-If it comes out within 10 minutes, a new one should be inserted. - f.
-Dispose of the empty blister safely and wash your hands.
+Put a protector on the finger with which you will insert the suppository. - Remove the suppository from the blister before insertion.
+This is done by pushing the suppository through the printed foil. d.
+Insertion may be made easier if you moisten the suppository - with water first. - Insert the suppository gently and fully into the back passage. e.
+It may help to lie down on one side and raise the other knee. - Remain still for a few minutes after insertion to help keep the suppository in place.
+If it comes out within 10 minutes, a new one should be inserted. - g.
+Dispose of the empty blister and used finger protector safely and wash your hands.